JustSomeGuy1234/Fable2Modding/Fable 2 Lua Scripts/readme.md

 You can write whatever you want to run at runtime within the CodeToRun function.
 Do not write anything outside of the CodeToRun function, except the checksum line.
 Whenever you want CodeToRun to be called, simply change the newChecksum value to something else.

-# Multipage Menu.lua
+# MultipageMenu.lua and MultipageMenu Example.lua
-A script for Fable 2 that shows off my multipage custom menu system, allowing for the creation of mod configuration menus, or debug menus, etc.
+My multipage custom menu system.
+It allows for the creation of things like mod configuration menus, or debug menus, etc.
-The script can be run as it is to show an example but it is meant to be integrated into your own scripts so it actually does something.
+Run the example script to see what it can do.
-Information on how to implement it into your mod is in the script.
+Information on how to implement it into your mod is in the non-example script.

 # TableLogger.lua
 (May not work due to upcoming RuntimeScriptLoader refactor)